Apollo Theatre

 Unfavorite No one has favorited this theater yet

-In 1920, the Apollo was renamed the Earl, and switched to a movies-only format, and continued to operate in this capacity until it closed in the 50s.
-The theater’s name reverted back to the Apollo by the 40s.
-The theater building remains standing, having last housed a medical center.
+In 1920, the Apollo Theatre was renamed the Earl Theatre, and switched to a movies-only format, and continued to operate in this capacity until it closed in the 1950’s.
+The theater’s name reverted back to Apollo Theatre by the 1940’s.
+The theater building remained standing, having last housed a medical center.
+It was demolished in January 2012.

 Contributed by Bryan Krefft